CBD and Muscle Recovery: A Deep Dive

 Eccentric exercises, where you both contract and lengthen a muscle, cause the worst cases of DOMS.
 And since many weight training exercises fall into this category (bicep curls, anyone?), you can see why so many people find themselves moaning and groaning through the pain of DOMS.

-Issues with AMS and DOMS, plus joint problems and minor injuries, are some of the most common reasons fitness buffs seek out products with CBD oil for recovery.
+Issues with AMS and DOMS, plus joint fatigue are some of the most common reasons fitness buffs seek out products with CBD oil for recovery.

 CBD and Muscle Recovery Overview